 - Prior to using a nasal medication, inspect the nostril for significant amounts of blood or mucous discharge.
 Presence of these will limit the medication absorption.
 Suctioning the nasal passage prior to delivery may be necessary or an alternative delivery method should be explored. - Always deliver 1⁄2 of the medication dose into each nostril.
-This doubles the available mucosal surface area (over single nostril) for drug absorption and increases rate and amount of absorption. - Always use the most concentrated form of the drug available-diluted forms are less effective. - Do not use over 1⁄2 to 1cc of medication per nostril (0.2-0.3cc is the ideal volume).
+This doubles the available mucosal surface area (over single nostril) for drug absorption and increases rate and amount of absorption. - Always use the most concentrated form of the drug available-diluted forms are less effective. - Do not use over 1⁄2 to 1cc of medication per nostril (0.2-0.3cc is the idea volume).
 If a higher volume is required, apply it in two separate doses allowing a few minutes for the former dose to absorb. - For small volume doses of medication, be aware that most delivery devices have a "dead space" in the applicator tip where some of the medication will remain.
 Be sure to take that dead space into account when calculating the volume of medication to be administered.
-Usually the addition of 0.1cc of medication will account for the dead space. - Most "failures" of IN Narcan are due to being in a hurry to see the patient wake up.
+Usually, the addition of 0.1cc of medication will account for the dead space. - Narcan IN failures are due to being in a hurry to see the patient wake up.
 IN Narcan takes 3-5 minutes to begin working.
 The patients often just improve breathing so do not always expect full arousal.
 (The goal is breathing).
+In order to prevent Acute Withdrawal Syndrome, patients that are chronically dependant on opiates should receive increments of 0.1mg of Narcan via the intravenous route (IN Narcan can only be administered with the 2mg dose with exception of the pediatric patient).